KiserDesigns/Suffer/README.md

 V1.0 PCBs are pre-flashed with morelayers firmware.

-V1.1 PCBs are pre-flashed with morecombos firmware.
+V1.1 PCBs are pre-flashed with morecombos firmware and Chronomap ARTSEY keymap.

 morelayers:
  - 8 Layers